Josh Briggs

 Joshua Bruns (born March 5, 1993) is an American professional wrestler, better known by his ring name Josh Briggs.
-He is currently signed to WWE where he performs on the NXT brand.
-In WWE, he is a one-time NXT UK Tag Team Champion with Brooks Jensen, and he and Jensen are recognized as the final holders of the championship.
-He previously appeared for Evolve, where he was the final Evolve Champion.
+He is signed to WWE where he performs on the NXT brand.
+He was a one-time and the final NXT UK Tag Team Champion.

+Bruns previously performed for the original Evolve promotion, where he was a one-time and the final Evolve Champion at the time of the original promotion's closure.

 Early life

 Bruns played football at UMass after two years at Glendale Community College in Arizona.